beocaca/astrotribe/apps/website/content/blog/research/organizations-tackling-light-pollution.md

 international bodies like the IUCN.
 The USA dominates with multiple government and private sector initiatives, reflecting its large number of national parks and urban areas affected by light pollution.
 Canada's RASC highlights regional leadership, particularly in designating dark-sky sites, while the IUCN's DSAG underscores global coordination.
-Companies like Musco and Forms+Surfaces illustrate corporate involvement, with Musco's global operations and Forms+Surfaces' focus on architectural solutions.
+Organizations like Musco and Forms+Surfaces illustrate corporate involvement, with Musco's global operations and Forms+Surfaces' focus on architectural solutions.